 The per capita income in Wilton in 2010 was $82,791, which is wealthy relative to Connecticut and the nation.
 This equates to an annual income of $331,164 for a family of four.

 Wilton is a somewhat ethnically-diverse town.
 The people who call Wilton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilton residents report their race to be White, followed by Asian.
 Important ancestries of people in Wilton include Irish, English, German, and Polish.

 The most common language spoken in Wilton is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Spanish and Langs. of India.